-Amazon Software Engineer Programming Interview Questions and Tips
+Amazon Software Engineer Interview Questions, Process, and Prep Tips

 Amazon attracts strong leaders and some of the finest talents in the tech world.
 The demand growth for different types of software engineers since 2019 has been anything from 5% to an unbelievable 1400% in the international job market.
 While full-stack engineers occupy the bottom end of this spectrum, the top end is filled with augmented reality (AR) and virtual reality (VR) engineers.

-Before applying for that dream job at Amazon, there are few things to know about the interview process.
-In this article, we’ll cover the following
+Before applying for that dream job at Amazon, there are a few things to know about the interview process.
+In this article, we’ll cover the following:

 What Are the Different Levels of Software Engineers at Amazon?

 Like all major tech companies, Amazon also uses a tier-based salary structure for its engineers.
 Here’s a look at the different levels of software engineers working at Amazon.

 - SDE I: This position is for freshers and inexperienced programmers.
 They are usually hired from colleges and fulfill the role of junior engineers.

 - SDE II: These engineers are moderately experienced as they can handle tasks with large codebases and are also able to carry out program architectural tasks.